 A lively programme of events runs throughout the year in the Derbyshire Dales - including well dressings, festivals, farmers' markets and our fabulous visitor attractions.

-The 2019 Matlock Bath Illuminations ran from Saturday 7 September until Sunday 27 October.
-We'll be back in 2020.
+The 2020 Matlock Bath Illuminations will run from Saturday 12 September until Sunday 1 November.

 Matlock Bath Illuminations is a fun-packed family event featuring a spectacular parade of illuminated and decorated boats along the River Derwent.